Frequently Asked Questions

 Presbycusis is the most common hearing loss in France and in the world.
 In France, presbycusis affects nearly 6 million people.
-Usually described as "the age-related hearing loss" because 85% of the over 65s are concerned, it is no longer the preserve of the elderly.
-While the average age of onset has been reduced by a decade - from 70 to 62 - many studies have shown that a quarter of those under 30 suffer from a hearing loss of more than 20dB and that one out of five teenagers suffers from permanent tinnitus.
+Usually described as "age-related hearing loss" because 85% of people over 65 are concerned, however, presbycusis is no longer the prerogative of the elderly.
+While the average age of onset has been reduced by a decade - from 70 to 62 years - many studies point out that a quarter of people under 30 years of age suffer from a hearing loss greater than 20dB and that one out of five teenagers suffers from permanent tinnitus.

-Presbycusis is the decline in hearing related to the natural aging of the auditory system.
-It affects everyone, from the age of 60 onwards and concerns 90% of current hearing problems.
+Presbycusis is the decrease in hearing acuity linked to the natural ageing of the hearing system.
+It affects everyone, from the age of sixty onwards and concerns 90% of current hearing problems.

-Progressive, presbycusis manifests itself over time, which is why it can be difficult for the subject to realize it by himself : 42% of presbycusis sufferers consult an ENT under pressure from their relatives.
-Presbycusis is also bilateral and symmetrical, meaning that the hearing damage is the same in both ears, except in special cases that may lead to a more pronounced damage on the right or left side.
+Presbycusis is progressive, this is why it can be difficult for the subject to realize it on his or her own : 42% of presbycusis sufferers consult an ENT specialist under pressure from their relatives.
+Presbycusis is also bilateral and symmetrical : the hearing loss is the same on both ears, except in special cases that may lead to a more pronounced loss on the right or left side.
 Finally, presbycusis focuses on the high frequencies (2000Hz to 8000Hz), for 2 main reasons :

-- Anatomically, the high frequencies are located in a small area at the base of the cochlea (a snail-like organ of hearing) and are therefore in the front line of sound and/or pressure attacks.
+- Anatomically, the high frequencies are located in a restricted area, at the base of the cochlea (snail-like hearing organ) and are therefore in the front line of sound and/or pressure aggression.

-Indispensable for the proper understanding of words, the high frequencies carry the voices of women and children, transmitting the energy of the whistling or fricative consonants (f, s, t).
-Thus, men are the first to be bothered by presbycusis and often have those around them repeat themselves.
+Indispensable to the proper understanding of words, the high frequencies carry the voices of women and children, transmitting the energy of whistling or fricative consonants (f, s, t).
+Thus, men are the first to be bothered by presbycusis and often have their entourage repeat themselves.
 In general, presbycusis leads to confusion between words as well as a poor understanding of sibilant or fricative consonants.
-The people concerned have difficulty understanding conversations in a noisy environment or with ambient hubbub (restaurant, professional or family meeting, open space) ; difficulties in following exchanges on television, radio, theatre or cinema.
-Although these people do not complain of hearing problems, they do stress that they have difficulty in "understanding in a noisy environment" and/or "that the youth no longer articulate".
-At the end of the day, they experience increased fatigue because of the effort required to understand and not to have someone repeat themselves - especially at work, where self-image and productivity are paramount.
-In the workplace, presbycusis is one of the primary factors affecting employee well-being.
+The people concerned have difficulty understanding conversations in a noisy environment or with an ambient hubbub (restaurant, professional or family meeting, open-space) ; difficulties in following exchanges on television, radio, theater or cinema.
+If these people do not complain of hearing problems, they nevertheless underline having difficulties to "understanding in a noisy environment" and/or "that the youth no longer articulate".
+At the end of the day, they experience increased fatigue because of the effort required to understand and not to repeat - especially at work, where self-image and productivity are paramount In the workplace, presbycusis is one of the primary factors affecting employee well-being.

-The audiogram of presbycusis shows a decrease in hearing in the high frequencies, while the mid and low frequencies are relatively well preserved.
+The audiogram of a presbycusis shows a decrease in hearing acuity on the high frequencies, while the middle and low frequencies are relatively well preserved.
 While the intensity of the hearing loss varies from person to person, the audiometric curve remains similar, indicating the possibility of a preset hearing aid.
 When the hearing loss reaches 30dB, the discomfort is obvious.
-From this threshold, the doctor will indicate a hearing aid, which can be bilateral (on both ears) or unilateral (on only one ear).
+From this stage, the doctor will indicate a hearing aid, which can be bilateral (on both ears) or unilateral (on only one ear).

-• ENT audiogram of a presbycusis hearing loss in a 69 year old patient.
-Since the hearing loss is greater than 30dB on both the right and left ears, a bilateral hearing aid is recommended.
-This can be a BTE hearing aid or an ITE hearing aid, depending on the individual's preference, both types being perfectly suitable.
+• ENT audiogram of a presbycusis hearing loss in a 69-year-old female patient.
+Since the hearing loss is greater than 30dB on both the right and left sides, a bilateral hearing aid is recommended.
+It can be a BTE hearing aid or an CIC hearing aid depending on the subject's preference, both types are perfectly suitable.

-• ENT audiogram of presbycusis in an 84 year old patient.
+• ENT audiogram of presbycusis in an 84-year-old female patient.
 Since the hearing loss is less than 30dB on the left (max.
-25dB on the 8000Hz frequency), the recommendation is for a right-sided unilateral hearing aid.
-Both types of hearing aids - BTE and ITE - are suitable and the choice is left to the patient.
+25dB on the 8000Hz frequency), the recommendation is for a right unilateral hearing aid.
+Both types of hearing aids - BTE and CIC - are suitable and the choice is left to the patient.

-• ENT audiogram of presbycusis hearing loss in a 67 year old patient.
-With a hearing loss of 30dB max. on the left, the recommendation may be for a bilateral or a right unilateral fitting, depending on how the patient feels.
-Both types of hearing aids - BTE and ITE - are well suited to compensate for presbycusis.
+• ENT audiogram of a presbycusis hearing loss in a 67-year-old female patient.
+With a hearing loss of 30dB on the left side, the recommendation may be for a bilateral or a right unilateral fitting, depending on the patient's experience.
+Both types of hearing aids - BTE and CIC - are well suited to compensate for presbycusis.

-• ENT audiogram of presbycusis in a 78 year old patient.
-With a hearing loss of more than 30dB on both the right and left sides, the indication for a bilateral hearing aid is given.
-A BTE hearing aid is suitable, as is an ITE hearing aid.
+• ENT audiogram of presbycusis in a 78-year-old patient.
+Since the hearing loss is greater than 30dB on the right and on the left, the indication for a bilateral hearing aid is given.
+A BTE hearing aid is suitable, as well as an CIC hearing aid.

-• ENT audiogram of presbycusis in a 55 year old patient.
-With a hearing loss of more than 30dB on both the right and left ears, a bilateral hearing aid is indicated.
-Both types of hearing aids - BTE and ITE - are perfectly suitable, the choice must be left to the subject.
+• ENT audiogram of presbycusis in a 55-year-old patient.
+Since the hearing loss is greater than 30dB on both the right and left sides, a bilateral hearing aid is indicated.
+Both types of hearing aids - BTE and CIC - are perfectly suitable, the choice must be left to the subject.

 In general, a presbycusis hearing loss is summarized as follows by professionals :

 The audiogram of a presbycusis is therefore typical, showing the possibility of a hearing aid specially designed to compensate for the damaged frequencies, thanks to a specific pre-configuration.
-This is what the digital CIC Orison hearing aid allows.
+This is what the AZUR and ORISON hearing aids allow.

 Further informations :

-Unlike the eye, which rests as soon as the eyelid closes, the ear functions day and night and begins to age from birth.
-Hearing is exercised by the ear and the central nervous system : we are born with a contingent of 15,000 hair cells that ensure the transformation of sound vibration into a nervous message, which the brain interprets.
-These cells are sensitive to sound and pressure attacks.
-When they are destroyed, they do not grow back : the hearing loss is then irrevocable.
-To prevent presbycusis, it is therefore necessary to understand the different types of aggression and to protect oneself from them.
+Contrary to the eye, which rests as soon as the eyelid closes, the ear functions day and night and begins to age from birth.
+The hearing is exerted by the ear and the central nervous system : we are born with a contingent of 15 000 hair cells which ensure the transformation of the sound vibration into nervous message, which the brain interprets.
+These cells are sensitive to sound and pressure aggressions.
+When they are destroyed, they do not grow back : the decrease in hearing acuity is then irrevocable.
+To prevent presbycusis, it is therefore necessary to understand the different types of aggressions and to protect oneself from them.

 • Noise aggression